This is the multi-page printable view of this section. Click here to print.

 Note: Quickstart only covers what you need to run

 solo one-shot single deployand verify that the network is working.
-Detailed version requirements, OS-specific notes, and optional tools are documented in System Readiness.
+Detailed version requirements, OS-specific notes, and optional tools are documented in the System Readiness.

 Install Solo CLI